 Tips for Printing Amazon FBA Labels

-For Amazon sellers, there are a few specific tips and points to note to ensure the labels print properly.
+For Amazon sellers, there are specific tips and points to ensure the labels print correctly.

 1. You will not be using the DYMO Label software you just installed.